 Before pursuing this approach, validate that the common attribute is truly unique and widely populated.
 In particular, full names are not appropriate key attributes, as they are frequently mistyped, and many people share an identical full name (e.g., Michael Smith).

 In many organizations, deployment of a password management system requires a user enrollment process.
-Users may have to provide personal data such as answers to authentication questions (which can subsequently be used to authenticate users who forget or lock out their passwords).
+Users may have to provide personal data such as answers to authentication questions (which can subsequently be used to authenticate users who forgot their passwords or triggered a lockout).
 Users may be asked to attach their non-standard IDs to their profiles.
 Users may have to provide biometric samples, likewise used for non-password authentication in the event of a future password problem.
 Finally, users may simply be asked to review and agree to some corporate policy, for example regarding password sharing or writing down their password.

 If enrollment is required, it is helpful for the password management system to automate the process by identifying users who must be enrolled, inviting and reminding them to enroll, provide a strongly authenticated enrollment user interface, etc.

 Password Manager includes built-in infrastructure to securely and automatically manage the user enrollment process:

 - By monitoring one or more systems of record, Password Manager automatically creates new and removes old profile IDs.

 - New users and existing users with incomplete profiles are automatically invited to complete their profiles (e.g., by answering security questions).